DirkDigglerz/dirk_stores/README.md

   onExchange = function(ply, items, totalPrice)
     -- Use this to log, route money, or trigger server logic end,

+  theme? = {
+    primaryColor = 'green', -- Mantine colors or "custom" if using customTheme
+    primaryShade = 9,       -- Primary shade (index in array if custom theme) of your color to use. customTheme  = {
+      -- Array of 9 colors from bright to dark
+    },
+  }
 })
 ```
 ## Dependencies